primus/emits/README.md

 ```

 Now when you call `data()` the `data` event will receive `foo` as first argument
-and the rest of the arguments would be the ones that you've supplied the
+and the rest of the arguments would be the ones that you've supplied to the
 `data()` function.

 If you supply a function as last argument we assume that this is an argument